atafs/PROJECTS_until_2014/README.md

   = C and SH: in those folders there is the study I made in these langagues.

   = RUBY: there is the beginning of the study of it.
-Basic Knoledge of it´s structure.
+Basic Knowledge of it´s structure.
+Interested in expanding to Ruby on Rails.

   = PERL: tha same in this language